digbmc/dsgf-2024/sessions/01-introduction.md

 ### Reminders & Actions Items

--Reminders
+- **Reminders**
-  - [ ] Set up a meeting with Alice via [calendly](https://calendly.com/amcgrath1/) if you want help with learning plans & goals (out during fall break)
+  - [ ] Set up a meeting with Alice or Jeff via [Zoom Scheduler](https://scheduler.zoom.us/digital-scholarship/dsgf-consultation-meeting) if you want help with learning plans & goals.
-  - [ ] Alice will set up Slack, send Zoom invites to future meetings, etc.
+  - [ ] Jeff will send Zoom invites to future meetings.
+Please check your mailbox for them.
--Action Items
+- **Action Items**
   - [ ] Brainstorm 3-4 goals and select the most relevant to draft a SMART goal
   - [ ] Watch all 6 [Code.org](https://www.youtube.com/watch?v=OAx_6-wdslM&list=PLzdnOPI1iJNcsRwJhvksEo1tJqjIqWbN-) videos on computers
   - [ ] Email us a bio and headshot for the [DS website](https://digitalscholarship.blogs.brynmawr.edu/people/)